Give us a call now for an immediate match with a local pro.

 When hiring an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

-Usually, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 There are several ways you can make your HVAC system more energy-efficient: